 Hey, grow lamps should perform, that’s all we’re saying

 Inverse Square Law is all about the diminishing effects that light has the farther away that is positioned from the plant canopies.
 It’s geometrically diminishing as we look at light with distance.
 What this means to growers is that the grow light that is positioned five feet away from the plant canopy is only 50% the grow lamp that it could be.
 We’ll call that PAR Dysfunction Disorder.
 Hey, grow lamps should perform, that’s all we’re saying.
-We pay a lot of good money for superior grow lights.
+We pay a lot of good money for superior grow lights with superior grow light numbers and stats.
 Then, too many of us undo those grow lamp benefits simply because of the limitations of stationary grow lamp rules.
 Stationary grow lamp rules include maintaining multiple feet distance while trying for a little light spread.
 And, it includes maintaining multiple feet distance while trying to avoid hot spots and zoned light overkill.
 Inverse Square Law is just a hard, scientific fact that will work against any grower using stationary grow lights.

 So, at five feet above the canopy, we are at 50% grow lamp power but even at three feet above the plant canopy; these grow lights are not performing.
 Now let’s change it up by putting these same grow lights on LightRail light movers.
 And then, let’s watch the magic of closer, better grow lamp coverage that includes faster growth rates, more nodes, and significant yield increases.
 We can get 3,000 PAR right to the canopy along with an even, predictable ppfd readout.
 And, that’s without any hot spots, but we cannot do that with stationary grow lamps.

 Just like the sun is not always at noon, our grow lights shouldn’t be either